 - Provide valid language test results from a designated testing agency.
 The results should match what you declared in your Express Entry profile.

 - Have completed post-secondary education, training or apprenticeship that’s comparable to the Canadian education system of at least one year in length.
-You should have earned a diploma, certificate or degree with this.
+You should have earned a diploma, certificate or degree.